simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="var_temporal_res"></a>
 + **var_temporal_res<sup>*</sup>**<br/>
-Specifies the temporal resolution between the subsequent measurements (such as daily, hourly, 3-minutes, etc).
-Typically field expedition measurements do not have a regular temporal spacing in which case you may use the term "irregular" to fill out this field. `var_temporal_res` will be visible in the Simons CMAP catalog (see <a href="#fig_var_long_name_cat">Fig. 9</a>).
+Specifies the temporal resolution of measurements (such as daily, hourly, 3-minutes, etc).
+If the measurements do not have a regular temporal spacing, use the term "irregular" to fill out this field. `var_temporal_res` will be visible in the Simons CMAP catalog (see <a href="#fig_var_long_name_cat">Fig. 9</a>).
 This field is required.<br/>

     * Required: Yes
     * Constraint: Less than 50 characters